odu-rcs/hpc-intro/_episodes/13-scheduler.md

 > ## Submitting resource requests
 >
-> Submit a job that will use 2 CPUs, 4 gigabytes of memory, and 5 minutes of walltime.
+> Submit a job that will use 2 cores, 4 gigabytes of memory, and 5 minutes of walltime.
-{: .challenge}

-> ## Job environment variables
->
-> When SLURM runs a job, it sets a number of environment variables for the job.
-One of these will
-> let us check our work from the last problem.
-The `SLURM_CPUS_PER_TASK` variable is set to the
-> number of CPUs we requested with `-c`.
-Using the `SLURM_CPUS_PER_TASK` variable, modify your job
-> so that it prints how many CPUs have been allocated.
 {: .challenge}

 Resource requests are typically binding.
 If you exceed them, your job will be killed.
 Let's use